 The grapes for this English sparkling rosé wine are from the Langham Estate in Dorset, England.
-They were harvested in October 2017 and gently pressed, whole bunch.
+85% of the wine comes from the October 2018 harvest with 15% from reserve.

 Press fractions were carefully separated and left to naturally settle for 24 hours.
 Primary fermentation took place in a combination of stainless-steel tanks and aged oak barrels, followed by complete malolactic fermentation.

 Following 7 months of élevage, the final blend was created including 6% of red wine.
 It was then bottled and left to age on its lees for a minimum of 24 months.
 At disgorgement the wine received 4 g/L dosage and was aged for a further 6 months under cork.

 This has produced an English sparkling wine with aromas of rhubarb crumble, cherry, cranberry & raspberry compote.

 On the palate there is a fine mousse with notes of strawberries & cream, sour cherry & pink lady apple with an integrated citrus acidity.
 This is a complex wine with a long finish.